dynamizeMe/termax/README.md

 ![](./gifs/termaxExample11.gif)

-Keep in mind that the style config takes hash colors only.
+Keep in mind that the style config takes hash color codes only.

 ## Related